 I’m Katie Stine: reader, writer, feminist, adventurer and avid tea drinker.
-I have my MFA in Creative Writing from the University of Alaska in Anchorage.
-I graduated before the wayback machine was invented, published a few small articles, poems, and short stories, and ended up going back to school (again) and getting a job in the medical field.
+I have my MFA in Creative Writing from the University of Alaska in Anchorage, though I graduated before the wayback machine was invented.

 Oh, and I write historical fiction in between.
 Have I mentioned that?